ai coding agents · comparison

 Are there free or open-source AI coding agents?

-Yes — several open-source coding agents let you bring your own API key and pay only model costs.
-They are the cheapest option but require more setup than a managed tool.
+Yes — Cline and Aider are open-source and let you bring your own API key, paying only model costs.
+They are the cheapest option but need more setup than a managed tool.